sgjsakura/SignalRHubProxyGenerator/README.md

 To generate SignalR strong-typed client hub proxies, you should take the following steps:

-1. Add a package reference of `Sakura.AspNetCore.SignalR.HubProxies`, which provide necessary common logics for hub proxies and generation controlling attributes.
+1. Add a package reference of (https://www.nuget.org/packages/Sakura.AspNetCore.SignalR.HubProxies/)[`Sakura.AspNetCore.SignalR.HubProxies`], which provide necessary common logics for hub proxies and generation controlling attributes.

-2. Add a package reference of `Sakura.AspNetCore.SignalR.HubProxyGenerators`, this is a source generator package and thus it will be listed in the `Analyzers` nodes in your project after you installed it.
+2. Add a package reference of (https://www.nuget.org/packages/Sakura.AspNetCore.SignalR.HubProxyGenerators)[`Sakura.AspNetCore.SignalR.HubProxyGenerators`], this is a source generator package and thus it will be listed in the `Analyzers` nodes in your project after you installed it.

 3. Provide necessary information for hub proxy generation, you should at least take 2 steps in order to make the generation process work: